Compounding: The Most Misunderstood Force

 Compounding is not limited to financial returns.
 It operates in any system where results build upon one another:

-- Knowledge: Someone who reads about financial markets for 30 minutes daily has a basic understanding after one year.
-A deep understanding after five years.
-An expertise that is nearly impossible to catch up with after ten years.
-Every new piece of knowledge connects with existing knowledge and produces disproportionate insights.
+- Knowledge: Someone who studies financial markets for 30 minutes a day acquires a basic understanding after one year, a deep understanding after five, and after ten years an expertise that is nearly impossible for others to catch up with.
+Each new piece of knowledge connects with existing knowledge and produces disproportionate insight.

 - Reputation: Trust builds slowly and accelerates over time.
 Someone who consistently delivers excellent work for ten years gains access to opportunities that are invisible to beginners.